tatianamac/tm11ty/src/posts/dd-hubris-isnt-helpful.md

 What's gotten lost in these discussions is the stories from people who are negatively impacted by products that are not performant and overbloated.

-I will tell you a well-kept secret: Every single major tech company has severe shortcomings when it comes to principles of accesssiblity, performance, and inclusion (The Real API though).
+I will tell you a well-kept secret: Every single major tech company has severe shortcomings when it comes to principles of accessiblity, performance, and inclusion (The Real API though).
 As someone who has worked on many projects for many of these companies, I've had to fight (and sadly often lose) fights to make things more performance or accessible.
 So, while many of these places tout these things loudly, behind "closed doors," they're not as perfect as they'd like you to believe.

 So, when some dude who works at one company is throwing rocks about something he cares about (his argument might even be valid!), the first thing the people and community who he attacks is going to do is go digging through his code and find where it fails too.

 I'd like to remind everyone here is that we have an accessibility and performance problem at large.
 The problem with this method is that we've centred the egos of Developers Foo and Bar (one peacocking and one on the defence), when we should be talking about how this impacts the real lives of people who are actual victims of poorly-conceived and -maintained technology.

 People oppressed by the failures of accessibility and performance—disabled people, systemically poor people, those not centred in Western civ—**have a right to be mad for how we have failed them.** They don’t need to sugar coat what they say to make us feel better.
 Yet!
-When  theseminoritised and underserved people speak truth to power, they get extreme vitriol, hate, and death threats for sharing their lived experiences.
+When  these minoritised and underserved people speak truth to power, they get extreme vitriol, hate, and death threats for sharing their lived experiences.

 They are told to be nicer about their pain, to find gentler ways to not rattle majoritised fragility.
 To educate.

 That is where we, with our tech privileges, must come in.

 As stewards of accessibility and performance, we must be aware of our own privileges and possess the patience to educate each other.
 We are often *also* on high-end devices and high-speed internet and let's be honest, not really affected by poor performance.
-So, to lash out in outrage when we aren't even the ones this affects most, is a little disingenuine.
+So, to lash out in outrage when we aren't even the ones this affects most, is a little disingenuous.

 Don't get me wrong.
 It is absolutely annoying AF to continue to have to tell people the same five basic principles of accessibility over and over—that really, the majority of accessibility problems could be fixed by changing a few colours and writing alt text.
 On the performance side, learning the differences between preload and prefetch and being more mindful of when we use what packages when, and doing a bit of code splitting, we can make our sites far more accessible to far more people and deplete fewer environmental resources.